-- 135. In cases where the Commissioner upholds a complaint and remedial action has not been agreed, the Sub-Committee considers the Commissioner's report and must report it without amendment to the Committee for Privileges and Conduct.
+139. In cases where the Commissioner upholds a complaint and remedial action has not been agreed, the Sub-Committee considers the Commissioner's report and must report it without amendment to the Committee for Privileges and Conduct.
 The Sub-Committee, in its report, may comment on the Commissioner's report and on the case.
-The task of the Sub-Committee is to recommend any appropriate action that the member should take to regularise the position (including repayment of money) and any sanction that the House should apply. - 136.
-In the case of a breach of the Code, the options available to the Sub-Committee in its report to the Committee for Privileges and Conduct include: - that the Code has been breached but that no action or sanction is appropriate.
-Where the member concerned has volunteered appropriate remedial action (such as corrected disclosure or a personal apology to the House), the Sub-Committee may report to the Committee for Privileges and Conduct that it sees no need for the matter to be reported to the House because the remedial action itself involves public acknowledgement of the mistake. - that the Code has been breached; that the member's conduct should be drawn to the attention of the House in a report from the Committee for Privileges and Conduct; and, where appropriate, that the Committee for Privileges and Conduct should recommend to the House that the member be required to take action to regularise the position. - that the Code has been breached and that the Committee for Privileges and Conduct should recommend to the House that the member be suspended from the House.
+The task of the Sub-Committee is to recommend any appropriate action that the member should take to regularise the position (including repayment of money) and any sanction that the House should apply.

+- 140. In the case of a breach of the Code, the options available to the Sub-Committee in its report to the Committee for Privileges and Conduct include: - no action or sanction is appropriate. - the Committee for Privileges and Conduct should recommend to the House that the member be required to take action to regularise the position. - the Committee for Privileges and Conduct should recommend to the House that the member be required to make a personal statement of apology in the House. - the Committee for Privileges and Conduct should recommend to the House that the member be suspended from the House.
 If the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then, the suspension may be for any period of time.
-If the conduct occurred before 26 June 2015 and was public knowledge before then, the suspension may be for a specified period of time not longer than the remainder of the current Parliament. - that the Code has been breached and that the Committee for Privileges and Conduct should recommend to the House that the member be denied access for a specified period of time to the system of financial support for members and/or denied access for a specified period to the facilities of the House.
-These sanctions can be applied for any period of time and may be applied in addition to a sanction of suspension.
-10 - that the Code has been breached and that the Committee for Privileges and Conduct should recommend to the House that the member be expelled from the House.
-This recommended sanction is available if the
+If the conduct occurred before 26 June 2015 and was public knowledge before then, the suspension may be for a specified period of time not longer than the remainder of the current Parliament. - the Committee for Privileges and Conduct should recommend to the House that the member be denied access for a specified period of time to the system of financial support for members and/or denied access for a specified period to the facilities of the House.
+These sanctions can be applied for any period of time and may be applied in addition to a sanction of suspension.9 - the Committee for Privileges and Conduct should recommend to the House that the member be expelled from the House.
+This recommended sanction is available if the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then.10